nextflow-io/nextflow/docs/script.md

 single-quoted multi-line strings do not.
 :::

-As in Bash/shell scripts, terminating a line in a multi-line string with a `\` character prevents a a `new line` character from separating that line from the one that follows:
+As in Bash/shell scripts, terminating a line in a multi-line string with a `\` character prevents a newline character from separating that line from the one that follows:

 ```
 myLongCmdline = """